UoB-COMSM0166/2025-group-15/README.md

 5. **Obstacle Mechanics in Level 3:** In Level 3, we introduced road obstacles that players must avoid to reach the other side.
 Testers suggested adding power-ups to remove obstacles in later levels.
 After discussion, we decided that introducing power-ups might make the game overly complex, so we will not include them in the current three levels.

+6. **Vehicle Type Diversity:** Currently, there is only one type of vehicle, which limits player choices and the richness of the gaming experience.
+It is recommended to add multiple vehicle types (e.g., bicycles, buses, trucks), each with unique attributes (e.g., speed, size), to provide players with more strategic options and personalized experiences.

+7. **Collision Range Optimization:** The current collision range is inaccurate, causing confusion or frustration during player operations.
+It is recommended to optimize the collision detection mechanism, adjust the size and shape of collision boxes for greater precision, and add visual or audio feedback to help players better perceive collision boundaries and effects.

+8. **Cargo Refresh Mechanism:** The current game design requires all 5 cargos in a round to be moved before new cargos are refreshed, leading players to mistakenly believe that completing a round means finishing the level.
+We will modify the cargo refresh mechanism so that new cargos will spawn 10 seconds after moving the first cargo.

+9. **Weight and Speed Relationship:** Currently, cargo weight does not affect movement speed, leading players to prioritize high-value cargos and resulting in a lack of strategic diversity.
+It is recommended to introduce a weight-speed correlation mechanism, where heavier cargos slow down movement speed, and add weight indicators (e.g., color coding) to increase strategic depth and gameplay variety.

 #### Quantitative Evaluations

 We also analysed and evaluated the testers' feedback based on Nielsen's heuristic principles and documented our findings in the Heuristic Evaluation Table below.